 If you haven’t designated your beneficiaries, please download and complete this form, and return it to firstname.lastname@example.org or by mail, PO Box 2547, Vacaville, CA 95696.

-Retirees who are continuing to pay IBEW dues can contact the email above for copies of the class 2 certificate.
+Retirees who are continuing to pay IBEW non-working dues are eligible for a $1,000 death benefit.
+Contact the email above or click here for a copy of the class 2 certificate.

 Click here to learn more about your new benefits.
 We encourage you to print a copy of this information for your records.